maupilia/SRT/sphinx/before-obs.rst

 Check that all of the **33 containers** are active on ACS (:numref:`srt_acs`).

-.. warning:: If the number of containers is 0 instead of 33 in ACS, `you have to start ACS (see ...).
+.. warning:: If the number of containers is 0 instead of 33 in ACS, you have to start ACS (see the :ref:`Restart Discos` procedure in the  Discos from Scratch section).

 .. <https://srtsupervisoronduty.readthedocs.io/it/latest/sd/srt/procedures/nuraghe.html#avvio-di-nuraghe>`_

+..
 Check also that the log client **jlog** is open in order to track possible error messages.
+..
 In case it is not open, type ``$ jlog &`` on a shell.

 On discos-console (observer computer)